-This feeder quickly became a favorite with the birds in my yard.
-In particular, the American Goldfinches, House Finches, Carolina Chickadees, Tufted Titmouses and White-Breasted Nuthatches love it.
-It became so popular, that I quickly purchased a second, which also became mobbed.
+This feeder quickly became a favorite with birds in my yard.
+In particular, American Goldfinches, House Finches, Carolina Chickadees, Tufted Titmouses and White-Breasted Nuthatches love it.
+It became so popular, that I quickly purchased a second.
+This one also became mobbed.

 The squirrels initially left these feeders completely alone.
 I never even saw a squirrel try them . . . until the weather turned really cold.